wso2/docs-mi/en/docs/reference/mediators/payloadfactory-mediator.md

 </api>
 ```

-Following is a sample payload (i.e., `request.xml` file), which you can process using the above configuration.
+Following is a sample payload (i.e., <code>request.xml</code> file), which you can process using the above configuration.

 **request.xml**